Hyperk\"ahler manifolds: Hyperk ahler manifolds

 (c) Show that $3L$ is very ample and that the image of $\phi_{3L}\colon S\to \P^{10}$ is the intersection of a quadric with a cone over the image of the Veronese map $\phi_{\cO_{\P^2}(3)}\colon \P^2\to \P^{9}$.

-(d) Show that the line bundle $3L_2-2\delta$ on $S^{[2]}$ is base-point-free, hence nef, but not ample: the associated morphism contracts the image of the canonical embedding $\P^2\hra S^{[2]}$.\ In particular, $3L_2-2\delta$ is also base-point-free on $X$. \end{exer}
+(d) Show that the line bundle $3L_2-2\delta$ on $S^{[2]}$ is base-point-free, hence nef, but not ample: the associated morphism contracts the image of the canonical embedding $\P^2\hra S^{[2]}$, factors through the involution of $S^{[2]}$ induced by the involution of $S$ associated with $\phi$, and has degree $2$.\ In particular, $3L_2-2\delta$ is also base-point-free on $X$. \end{exer}